dylsteck/SteckNotes-Makeschool/README.md

 # SteckNotes-MakeSchool
-A simple demo Notes app made by Dylan Steck at the Make School Summer Academy for learning purposes.
+A simple Notes app made by Dylan Steck at the Make School Summer Academy 2016 for learning purposes.